top of page

 Marriage is a sacramental covenant that lasts until death.
 The covenant between husband and wife signifies the covenant between Christ and his Church.
 Just as Christ loved the Church and gave himself up for her, Christian spouses strive to give of themselves mutually and sacrificially, loving one another in faithfulness and charity.

-A man and a woman establish between themselves a partnership for all aspects of life.
+A man and a woman establish a partnership between themselves for all aspects of life.
 By its nature, marriage is ordered toward the good of both spouses and the procreation and education of children.
 Children are the supreme gift of Marriage -- they contribute to the good of the parents themselves.

 In the Sacrament of Matrimony, the love between a man and a woman is strengthened and blessed in the presence of the Church's minister and the community.
-The couple declares their intention to enter into Marriage, and they declare their consent before God and his Church.
+The couple declares their intention to enter into Marriage, and they declare their consent before God and His Church.
 The Church receives their consent, rings are blessed and given, and the couple receives the Nuptial Blessing.

 Why Marry in the Church?